Perturb-and-Revise: Flexible 3D Editing with Generative Trajectories: Experiments

 \section{Experiments}

 As baselines, we adopt two distillation-based methods: Score Distillation Sampling (SDS)~\cite{poole2022dreamfusion} and Posterior Distillation Sampling (PDS)~\cite{koo2024posterior}.
+Bolded red in the prompts indicates the intended edits.
 We use the exact weighting factors for the losses as originally proposed in \cite{poole2022dreamfusion,koo2024posterior}.
 For fair comparison, we use MVDream~\cite{shi2023mvdream} as their backbones.
-Additionally, we use Instruct-NeRF2NeRF~\cite{haque2023instruct} as our baseline for the iterative dataset update strategy.
+Also, we use Instruct-NeRF2NeRF~\cite{haque2023instruct} as our baseline for the iterative dataset update strategy.
 We use several backbones for each metric and note them in the subscripts, while averaged refers to the average value across all backbones.